fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 This is probably the most effective part since I start to think of myself as being pathetic quite easily sometimes.
 However, thinking about it as your starting point makes you focus on the future instead of the past.
 You can not change the past, but the future is still in your hands.
 Better act now, to increase your odds.
-This gets me to re-think my current situation, and it usually turns out not to be as bad as I thougt.
+This gets me to re-think my current situation, and it usually turns out not to be as bad as I thought.

-> Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit. - Napoleon Hill
+> Every adversity, every failure, every heartache carries with it the seed of
+> an equal or greater benefit. - Napoleon Hill